How to Succeed in College: 99 Student Success Tips

 5. Pursue different classes in completely different subjects.

-Taking widely divergent courses allows you to acquire different types of knowledge and skills that you can connect and use together in new ways.
+Taking widely divergent courses lets you acquire different types of knowledge and skills that you can connect and use together in new ways.
 This approach often leads to the development of innovative thinking, which is a highly prized skill in today's economy.
 And many employers love to hire people who can provide extra value outside of their main skill set.

 10 Proven Tips on Setting Smart Goals for Students